software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > - When you start working on a task, mark it assigned to you and move it to the "In progress" state
 > - When you complete a task, move it to the "Done" state
 >
 > Use the Sprint Backlog to track the Sprint progress.
-Always start a group meeting by looking at the Sprint Backlog.
+Always start a team meeting by looking at the Sprint Backlog.

 {: .note }